 Photo of St. Vitus Cathedral at night

 The French architect Mathias of Arras took over the construction.
 He died in 1352 before the cathedral was built.
-Charles IV entrusted the unfinished building to twenty-three-year-old Peter Parler.
+Charles IV entrusted the unfinished cathedral to the 23-year-old architect Peter Parler.
 He completed the creation of the vaults, built the chapel of St. Wenceslas, the Golden Gate, and the lower part of the south tower.
 At the end of the 14th century, the temple was closed with a temporary wall.
 And construction stopped almost entirely for 500 years.
 Only in 1859, a special commission was charged to complete the cathedral.
 First, they worked on the restoration of the Gothic part and then built the new western part of the temple.
 This work was completed only in 1929.

 Photo of the Second Courtyard of Prague Castle